-Here at Parklands we share out love of History, through Celebration Days, unique trips and visits and a bespoke curriculum, we aim to provide our children with engaging, memorable experiences, whilst building strong historical skills of enquiry and knowledge, which builds year on year, progressively as they move through the school.
-We aim to deliver this within a context that enables our pupils, over their time here at Parklands, to have built a coherent understanding of key historical moments in British and World history, and understand the vast historical legacy that we build upon in these modern times.
+Here at Parklands, we share our love of History, through celebration days, unique trips and visits and a bespoke curriculum.
+We aim to provide our children with engaging, memorable experiences whilst building strong historical skills of enquiry and knowledge, which builds year on year, progressively as they move through the school.
+We aim to deliver this within a context that enables our pupils.
+Over their time here at Parklands, to have built a coherent understanding of key historical moments in British and World history, and understand the vast historical legacy that we build upon in these modern times.

 Our historical content takes the children on a journey from prehistory to modern times.

 Starting in EYFS, children begin to understand the world and the concept of past and present, exploring prehistoric times through their themed learning.

 As children head into Year 1, children will begin to understand key monarchs through British history and the impact of their reign on people living through those periods, as well as on modern day life.

 Moving into Year 2, children investigate pioneers of history who took journeys into the unknown and how this changed the lives of people in that time and beyond through their perseverance and determination.
 With a focus significant events, including the Great fire of London and the Civil war, that shaped history.